 what is the difference between pie crust and cobbler crust

 The defining difference between cobbler vs. pie really comes down to the crust (or lack thereof).
-A pie always has a bottom crust, regardless of its flavor; a cobbler doesn’t
+A pie, whether sweet or savory, always has a bottom crust, while a cobbler doesnt.

 How to Make 3 Types of Pie Dough, According to a Pro Pastry Chef